top of page

 Reaching Higher: Transformational Coaching, Creative Leadership & Vertical Development

-There’s a moment many seasoned leaders quietly recognize: “I have all the tools.
+There’s a moment many seasoned leaders recognize: “I have all the tools.
 So why does this still feel so hard?”
 You’ve read the books, attended dozens of training programs, survived the 360s.
 You know how to run a team, an organization, a transition, a strategy session.
 And still, some problems don’t respond to what you already know.
 These are the moments when the challenge isn’t asking for another framework – it’s asking you to grow.
-Not horizontally (more skills, m
+Not horizontally (more skills, more tips

 kawkapc